-What's more exhausting than maintaining facades & trying to fit in to something inauthentic?
-Here, we don’t pretend and we won't judge.
-Come as you are & be as you are because authenticity is core to liberation!
+As we build toward radical friendship, what's more exhausting than having to create facades just to belong?
+Here, we don’t pretend & won't judge.
+Come as you are & be as you are, because authenticity is core to liberation!

-We welcome, celebrate & validate all siblings.
-We reject hierarchy and systems of domination that privilege others over race, class, ability, etc. We affirm the worth and worthiness of all our siblings.
-Everyone has a place here.
+As we build toward radical friendship, we welcome, celebrate & validate all.
+We reject hierarchy & systems of domination that privilege race, class, ability, etc. We affirm all siblings' inherent worth & everyone's got a place here.

-We seek to co-create an alternative economy: one of mutual aid, sharing & distributing according to need.
-We're anti-capitalist, we reject scarcity and we resist inequity.
+As we build toward radical friendship, we co-create alternative economies of mutual aid, sharing & distributing according to need.
+As anti-capitalists, we reject scarcity & resist inequity.
 Here, we're bound together with abundance and through sharing.

-We're struck by the unique and manifold ways each human embodies creativity!
-We believe healthy community finds unity through diversity and reminds us how essential each of us are to a bigger story.
+As we practice radical friendship, we're struck by the unique and manifold ways each of us embody creativity!
+We believe healthy community finds unity through diversity and reminds us of a bigger story.
 So here, power is decentralized and leadership is shared, because we believe we're best when we work together!

-We Celebrate Queerness, because God sees each of us in our fullness & there's room for us all.
-Whatever our pronouns, whoever and & however we love - the God of love celebrates you, and so we do too.
+Celebrate Queerness, because The Divine sees each of us in our fullness.
+There's room for us all.
+Regardless of our pronouns, whomever and & however we love - the Source of Love celebrates you, and so we do too.
 We all belong here.

-We Pursue LIbERATION, because none are free until all are free.
-We seek to dismantle supremacy culture & abolish systems of inequity.
-No citizenship is denied or delayed in God's Kin-dom, so we insist on the same here & now.
+Pursue LIbERATION, because none are free until all are free.
+We identify & interrupt supremacy culture.
+We seek to abolish systems of inequity.
+No citizenship is denied or delayed in God's Kin-dom, so we insist the same here & now.
 All must have a seat at the table.

-We practice generosity, because God is generous with us.
-Our debt, earning potential or market value in this immoral economy says nothing of our worth & value in God's family.
-Indebted, debt-free or anything else: we share resources & care of each other.
+practice generosity, because Creator's generous with us.
+Our income status, debt and earning potential in this immoral capitalist market must not disrupt our kin-ship.
+Indebted, debt-free or anything else: we share resources & care for each other.

-We cultivate diversity, because each of us bears the image of God & each of us are on our own spiritual journey.
-Zealot, skeptic, seeker or something else: we're committed to traveling together, we're excited to learn from each other & we know God is with us.
+cultivate UNITY in diversity, because each of us bears the image of God & we're all on a spiritual journey.
+Zealot, skeptic, seeker or something else: we commit to traveling together, we excitedly learn from each other & we know The Divine is with us.

-In response to the unyielding, unending love of God, let us see one another as God sees us & let us love one another as God loves us!
+In response to the Creator that's revealed Divine Love to the world, we see one another as God sees us & love one another as God loves us!

-Besides her work at Common Ground, Chantilly is an ordained minister, musician, artist and faith educator.
-For the last ten years, her ministry has focused on the inherent intersections of education, liturgy & social justice.
+Besides her work at Common Ground, Chantilly is an ordained minister, musician, artist and educator.
+For the last ten years, her work has focused on the inherent intersections of education, liturgy & social justice.
 She also leads anti-racist trainings, equity trainings & anti-oppression Bible studies.
-Chantilly is most passionate about the ways communities like Common Ground create space to awaken authenticity, enhance human connection and mobilize our creative, collective power as people of faith.
+Chantilly is most passionate about the ways communities like Common Ground create space to awaken authenticity, enhance human connection and mobilize our creative, collective power.
 As a native Hawaiian, she moved to California to study at Pepperdine before moving to NYC to earn her MDiv from Union Theological.
 She graduated in 2011 & was subsequently ordained in the Disciples of Christ.
-Currently Chantilly is working to develop CG’s worship culture, implement authentic practices of spiritual formation and help us continue to be a community of liberation.
+Currently Chantilly is working to develop CG’s community culture, implement authentic practices of formation and liberation.

 Chris was born, raised & spent most of his life in or around NYC.
 After college, he was living in Venezuela when a job brought him back to the area.
 It's that season when enough spiritual curiosity caused him to wander into a local church to explore faith.
 A few years later he was working for that church but in full crisis b/c he'd learned their stances on race, sexuality & gender were incompatible with his.
 Struck by the Jesus tradition but at odds with Evangelicalism, he spoke up about the toxic theology there, left the job, and enrolled in divinity school.
-A few years later he began organizing Common Ground as a space for spiritual exiles and folks seeking to deconstruct & decolonize faith.
-He's energized by communities like this that address and heal from the layers of inequity shaping supremacy culture, perpetuating harm & causing religious trauma.
+A few years later he began organizing Common Ground as a space for spiritual exiles and folks seeking to decolonize their identities.
+He's animated & energized by communities seeking to heal from the layers of supremacy culture that have perpetuated harm & caused religious trauma.
 He hopes CG can be a space telling bigger stories & forging better paths.

 Janay is a Dominican-New Yorker currently pursuing a MSW at Silberman & MDiv at Union.
 Weaving eco-mujerista theology & decolonized trauma therapy frameworks, Janay is passionate about how communities embody their ethics and interconnectedness.
 At CG she’s excited to co-create liturgy, decolonize pedagogy & investigate how la tierra y agua invite people into just & spiritual practices with Creator for a more equitable liberated world.